Place of Changing Winds

 Our Review

 This extraordinary high-density vineyard is slotted between Mount Macedon and Mount Bullengarook.
-It’s the brainchild of the committed and obsessive Robert Walters, the founder of importer Bibendum, boasting a dazzling array of boutique wine luminaries in its portfolio.
+It’s the brainchild of the committed and obsessive Robert Walters, founder of importer Bibendum, which boasts a dazzling array of boutique wine luminaries in its portfolio.
 Through his many connections and much research comes Place of Changing Winds, known as Warekilla in the local Wurundjeri language.
 It’s a rocky site at 500m elevation, surrounded by forest.
-The whole farm covers 33ha but vines comprise just 3.1ha, planted to 44,000 vines.
-A high-density site of pinot noir and chardonnay, ranging from 12,500 to 33,000 vines/ha: there is nothing like this in Australia, or even in Burgundy (where 10,000 vines are deemed high density).
-No expense has been spared and the level of detail is nothing short of extraordinary.
-Robert also sources syrah and marsanne from Heathcote, through a long-term relationship with a grower at Colbinabbin.
+The whole farm covers 33ha, but vines comprise just 3.1ha, planted to 44,000 vines.
+A high-density site of pinot noir and chardonnay ranges from 12,500 to 33,000 vines per ha – there is nothing like this in Australia, or even in Burgundy (where 10,000 vines is deemed high density).
+No expense has been spared, and the level of detail is nothing short of extraordinary.
+Robert also sources syrah and marsanne from Harcourt and Heathcote, working closely with both growers.
 Named Best New Winery in the 2022 Companion. -JANE FAULKNER

 Details